 “A 50-year-old man, 120 kg, 6 feet tall, is scheduled for a cholecystectomy.
 He has ankylosing spondylitis, and uses an insulin pump to manage his diabetes.
 He has dyspnea on climbing one flight of stairs.”

-For this stem question, a Part B oral exam may proceed as follows:
+For this stem question, a Part B anesthesia oral board exam may proceed as follows:

 I. First 10 minutes (preoperative management)